guettli/programming-guidelines/README.rst

 Tell him about your concerns (Bus factor).
 Maybe talk to his boss.

 Imagine there is an action which needs to be done roughly twice a year.
 For example setting up a new server.
 Up to now Bob did this everytime.
-Talk to you team mates.
+Talk to your team mates.
 Explain that every action should be known to at least two people.
 In practice this means: The next time Bob won't do it.
 It needs to be done by someone else.